-Looking for the best keto cookie ever?
-These melt in your mouth low carb and keto chocolate chip cookies are going to rock your world.
+Looking for the best keto cookie recipe ever?
+These melt in your mouth low carb and chewy keto chocolate chip cookies are going to rock your world.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclaimer.